roman-milk/roman-milk.github.io/vanessas-dissonance.md

  "If you go on behaving like a spoiled bitch though, it'll be all over tomorrow.
 We don't need no useless sluts." he remarked sternly.

  "No more money, no more expansive accessory bullshit you love so much and no country club any more.
 Hmm, what do you want?
 You better decide quickly!" he continued talking into her mind.
-Report_Story #2